-If you are a community-based organization with volunteer opportunities and would like to be included on our list, please fill out this form.
+If you are a community-based organization with volunteer opportunities and would like to be included on our list, please go here,

 Friendly Visiting is for homebound older adults, who have health challenges.
 Volunteers visit the older adult in their home to talk about shared interests and experiences, forming friendships in the process.
 Due to COVID-19, volunteers are currently maintaining social distancing guidelines and are connecting with their matches by phone and video calls.

 The Friendly VOICES program is for older adults who are isolated for reasons other than individual health challenges (such as COVID-19).
 Volunteers are matched with older adults and keep in touch by calling them via phone or video calls.
 The older adult also has the option to join a virtual group or be matched with a peer close to their age.

 Are you patient, kind, and would enjoy mentoring a child?
 The Foster Grandparent Program is part of the National Senior Corps program, which places low-income older adults in community settings, including hospitals, day cares, elementary schools, after-school programs, Head Start, and more.
 Volunteers are paid a modest stipend to mentor and care for infants and children with special needs.
 They often help with math, reading, and other subjects.
 Volunteers must be 55 or older and be able to give 20 hours of their time each week.

 Health Insurance Information, Counseling, and Assistance Program (HIICAP)

 HIICAP is New York City’s source for reliable information about Medicare Parts A, B, C, and D. Volunteers are trained to assist callers with questions about Medicare Supplemental Insurance (Medigap), Medicare Advantage, and help applying for the Extra Help program to cover expenses.